ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 ##### Modify the Test Data

-In the `expectedTeas` array that is part of the `TeaService` test, add a rating to each tea as such:
+In the `expectedTeas` array that is part of the `TeaService` test, add a rating to each tea as shown.
+For some of them, use zero.
+This will be the default value for teas that do not yet have a rating.

 ```typescript
       {